-• Strengthen the capacity of the National Commission for the Promotion for Equality to follow up and monitor responses in all cases of racial violence and discrimination and institute legal proceedings in this regard.
+• Strengthen the capacity of the National Commission for the Promotion for Equality to promote awareness, follow up and monitor responses in all cases of abuse and discrimination and institute legal proceedings in this regard.

-Issue 3: Age, gender and diversity issues Children
+Issue 3: Age, gender and diversity issues

+Children

-The main laws covering unaccompanied and separated children are the Refugees Act and The Children and Young Persons (Care Orders) Act.24 In 2013, the Children's Commissioner published the "Manifesto for Children," which identifies two problems affecting migrant or asylum-seeking children.
+The main laws covering unaccompanied and separated children are the Refugees Act and The Children and Young Persons (Care Orders) Act.
+In 2013, the Children's Commissioner published the "Manifesto for Children," which identifies two main problems affecting migrant or asylum-seeking children.
 First, children born at sea, outside Maltese territorial waters, and on unregistered vessels may not be registered as having been born in Malta and are thus without a nationality in case they have not acquired their parents' nationality.
-Second, the Manifesto states that where the age of a person declaring to be a minor is in doubt, the benefit of the doubt should be given; the migrant child should not be placed in detention but rather in age-appropriate accommodation until age verification procedures are completed.25
+Second, the Manifesto states that where the age of a person declaring to be a minor is in doubt, the child should not be placed in detention but rather in age-appropriate accommodation until age verification procedures are completed.